 Everything a doctor wants you to know about the first month of your pregnancy.

 The beginning of a new pregnancy can be an exciting time.
-Whether the first month of your pregnancy goes undetected-or each day is celebrated; there are certain things our doctors would love expecting parents to know.
+Whether the first month of pregnancy goes undetected or each day is celebrated; there are certain things our doctors would love to expect parents to know.

-While day one of your cycle is considered the first day of your period, most women’s fertility window is between day 11 and 21.
+While day one of your cycles is considered the first day of your period, most women’s fertility window is between days 11 and 21.
 Thus you will not conceive until ovulation occurs.
-Women with a typical 28 day cycle ovulate around day 13-14, but are potentially fertile before ovulation because sperm can live inside the body for up to five days.
+Women with a typical 28-day cycle ovulate around day 13-14, but are potentially fertile before ovulation because sperm can live inside the body for up to five days.
 However, it is possible for women with short cycles to actually get pregnant if they have sex on their period!

 When is my due date?

 It can be hard to determine your due date for many reasons.
 First, many women may mistake implantation bleeding (more about that below) for a light period.
 Secondly, many women do not track their periods and may not remember when their last monthly period began.

 The most accurate way to date a pregnancy is to get a dating ultrasound.
 In Canada, The Society of Obstetricians and Gynecologists of Canada recommends that all pregnant women have a dating ultrasound between 11-14 weeks and one anatomic ultrasound between 18-20 weeks.

 Unfortunately, at one month pregnant, you are not yet due for your first ultrasound to get an accurate reading of how long you have been pregnant.